 100 Onions Nutrition

 The antioxidants in onions are the ones responsible for the dropping of blood sugar and healthier chicken bones.
-All the nutrients in onions perform a vital role in keeping your poultry active, healthy, and productive.
+All the nutrients in onions play a vital role in keeping your poultry active, healthy, and productive.

 The carbs in onions provide energy, so your fowls remain energetic all day.
 At the same time, the fiber that contains fructans in onions is a source of fuel for the bacteria that helps digest food and make short-chain fatty acids.
 These fatty acids sustain colon health plus decrease inflammation.